Vulcan is a browser-based workspace for creating, checking, simulating, and submitting Home Energy Model (HEM) inputs.

 Vulcan stores most modelling files locally in your chosen workspace, giving you direct access to inputs, outputs, and supporting files.
 Assessments being prepared for ECaaS submission are also stored in the cloud to support submission and restoration, and given scheme requirements.

-While Vulcan support data restoration for assessments we store, we strongly recommend users secure their device and back-up their workspace to reduce the risk of data loss.
+While Vulcan supports data restoration for assessments we store, we strongly recommend users secure their device and back-up their workspace to reduce the risk of data loss.

 Step 1: Log in and choose a workspace